Aymalla/temporalio-mtls/temporal-mtls.md

 See [TLS configuration reference](https://docs.temporal.io/references/configuration/#tls) for more details.

 If you are using mTLS, is completely up to you how to get the clientCert and clientKey pair into your code, whether it is reading from filesystem, secrets manager, or both.
-Just keep in mind that they are whitespace sensitive and some environment variable systems have been known to cause frustration because they modify whitespace.

 ## Self-signed certificate vs Trusted CA-signed Certificate

 **Self-signed certificates** are created, issued, and signed by the entities whose identities the certificates are meant to verify.
 This means that the individual developers or the companies who have created and/or own the website or software in question are, essentially, signing off on themselves.
 Furthermore, self-signed certificates are signed by their own private keys.
 This is yet another reason why they’re not publicly trusted certificates

 **CA-signed certificate**, on the other hand, is signed by a third-party, publicly trusted certificate authority (CA).
-The popular CAs are Sectigo (formerly Comodo CA), Symantec, DigiCert, Thawte, GeoTrust, GlobalSign, GoDaddy, and Entrust.
+The popular CAs are Sectigo, Symantec, DigiCert, Thawte, GeoTrust, GlobalSign, GoDaddy, and Entrust.
 These entities are responsible for validating the person or organization that requests each certificate. [read more here](https://sectigostore.com/page/self-signed-certificate-vs-ca/)

 CA (Certificate Authority) has two types
-- ***Trusted CA:*** publicly trusted certificate authority (CA) to sign certificate for production environments [more details](https://en.wikipedia.org/wiki/Certificate_authority).
+- ***Trusted CA:*** publicly trusted certificate authority (CA) to issue and sign certificates for production environments [more details](https://en.wikipedia.org/wiki/Certificate_authority).
     - Azure key-vault supports (DigiCert - GlobalSign)
 - ***Custom CA:*** It is created locally by the company or developer to sign and verify the self-signed certificates for internal, development, and testing environments.